The Yazaki North America EMC Laboratory Scope

 The Yazaki North America EMC Laboratory is equipped for electromagnetic compatibility (EMC) testing on automotive components as well as some AC powered devices.

 The lab has three semi-anechoic chambers that are lined with ferrite tiles and absorbing cones.
 In these chambers, we can perform radiated emissions, conducted emissions and radiated immunity testing.
 The largest chamber has a 4 meter tall antenna mast to allow for engineering development FCC emissions testing.
 Immunity testing capability is 200 volts per meter CW up to 18 GHz.
-We have the ability to test to a majority of the worldwide automotive standards.
+We also have a mode tuned )reverb) chamber capable of testing CW and pulse modulation up to 3.2 GHz.
+Our lab also has the ability to test to a majority of the worldwide automotive standards.

 In addition, we have a shielded room with a separate climate control system to allow us to conduct electrostatic discharge (ESD) testing on components up to 30 KV.